magarenzo/Merge-PDFs/README.md

 ## About

-I needed to combine some PDFs and didn't have a program handy, nor did I want to risk putting sensitive information online using a random website, so I quickly put together this script instead!
+I needed to combine some PDFs and didn't have a program handy, nor did I want to risk putting sensitive information online using some random website, so I quickly put together this script instead!

 ## Usage